Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # Kind warning

 The code and current design come as it.
-If you're not happy with the current hardware and the Arduino IDE, build your own, the licence allows it !
+If you're not happy with the current hardware, the EasyDA design or the Arduino IDE, build your own, the licence allows it !
 Push request with tested and working improvements are of course still welcomed.

 # To do